Have you ever wondered what stops a client from making that important first appointment?

-Even your 'About Page' needs to be written so that it is relevant to the problems your potential clients are going through.
+- Rewrite your 'About Page' so that it is relevant to the problems your potential clients are going through.
 This is another reason why it's so important to choose an area of specialisation.

-Attempting to be all things to all people simply cannot work and, I believe it actually does you and Complimentary therapy more harm than good.
+Attempting to be all things to all people simply cannot work and I believe it actually does you and Complementary therapy more harm than good.